Heathrow Airport: Inter-terminal transport

 An underground automated people mover system known as the Transit operates within Terminal 5, linking the main terminal with the satellite Terminals 5B and 5C.
 The Transit operates entirely airside using Bombardier Innovia APM 200 people mover vehicles.

 Hotel access

+Some hotels are directly connected to the terminals, and therefore are walkable without any transfers.
+Many more hotels are easily accessible using the local buses which depart from all terminals.

-The Hotel Hoppa bus network connects all terminals to major hotels in the area.
+The Hotel Hoppa bus network also connects all terminals to major hotels in the area.

 Taxi

 Taxis are available at all terminals.

 Car

 Heathrow is accessible via the nearby M4 motorway or A4 road (Terminals 2–3), the M25 motorway (Terminals 4 and 5) and the A30 road (Terminal 4).
 There are drop-off and pick-up areas at all terminals and short- and long-stay multi-storey car parks.
 All the Heathrow forecourts are drop-off only.
 There are further car parks, not run by Heathrow Airport Holdings, just outside the airport: the most recognisable is the National Car Parks facility, although there are many other options; these car parks are connected to the terminals by shuttle buses.

-Four parallel tunnels under the northern runway connect the M4 Heathrow spur and the A4 road to Terminals 2–3.
-The two larger tunnels are each two lanes wide and are used for motorised traffic.
-The two smaller tunnels were originally reserved for pedestrians and bicycles; to increase traffic capacity the cycle lanes have been modified to each take a single lane of cars, although bicycles still have priority over cars.
-Pedestrian access to the smaller tunnels has been discontinued, with the free bus services being used instead.